MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 Stack judging relies on some of the same core principles of the Condorcet optimization techniques employed above.
 The Big Idea™️ is that, instead of using arguably slow pairwise comparisons, we instead assign judges **batches** of projects to evaluate and rank using a [Borda Count](https://en.wikipedia.org/wiki/Borda_count#:~:text=The%20Borda%20count%20is%20a,number%20of%20candidates%20ranked%20lower.).

-For example, if a judge is assigned 15 projects to evaluate, they would be divided into a set amount of batches (say 3 batches of 5 teams apiece) as well as votes with weights $\{5, 4, 3, 2, 1 \}$ to assign to each project, where the best project in the batch would be awarded 5 points, the 2nd best 4 points and so on.
+For example, if a judge is assigned 15 projects to evaluate, they would be divided into a set amount of batches (say 3 batches of 5 teams apiece) as well as votes with weights $\{5, 4, 3, 2, 1 \}$ to assign to each project, where the best project in the batch would be awarded 5 points, the second best 4 points and so on.
 (For larger batches, Borda counts are still _correct_ if voters are allotted fewer weighted votes than candidates.
-E.g., the same set of $\{5, 4, 3, 2, 1 \}$ could be discretely distributed across more than 5 projects, with the "losing" options receiving 0 points).
+E.g., the same set of $\{5, 4, 3, 2, 1 \}$ discrete votes could be discretely distributed across more than 5 projects, with the "losing" option(s) receiving 0 points).

 ## Judging Allocations